Jberczel/jberczel.github.io/_posts/2014-05-01-welcome-to-valhalla.md

 I am currently working on projects in the [Odin curriculum](http://www.theodinproject.com/home).

-I created this website to record my implementations/walkthroughs, organize my thoughts, and create a reference for me and future berserkers who get stuck and frustrated to the point of madness.
+I created this website to record my implementations/walkthroughs, organize my thoughts, and create a reference for me and other students who get stuck and frustrated to the point of madness.

-It took me an afternoon to get the website set up and deployed.
-It is hosted on github pages and generated with jekyll and poole.

 ###The Tools: